I want to submit my book or my project for consideration? How do I do that?

-But despite the fact we said we'd never ever become so strict about formatting rules, they've become like really important and essential to us being able to keep doing what we do and without them Dostoyevsky Wannabe can't keep getting those books out there so please give us a break, we have day jobs, you don't want us to spend our lives removing carriage-returns, I know it.
+But despite the fact we said we'd never ever become so strict about formatting rules, they've become really important and essential to us being able to keep doing what we do and without them Dostoyevsky Wannabe can't keep getting those books out there so please follow them, you don't want us to spend our lives removing carriage-returns surely

 You too can be an Olivetti boy (or girl) by following these simple formatting and submission rules for each imprint.
 It's simple and painless, then you'll be free to cut loose and "Do the Skate! or 'Go Live on Facebook' or whatever it is the cool grown-ups are doing these days".

 Please click here to see how we need you to format your manuscript once we've agreed to go ahead with the book.

 WHAT WE'RE NOT INTERESTED IN PUBLISHING

 As if it wasn’t obvious by the things we post and re-post on Facebook and Twitter and the like, we at both Dostoyevsky Wannabe and Swimmers Club will reserve the right not to publish writers or writing that we feel is racist, homophobic, or misogynistic or writers who we feel have displayed similar attitudes.